patchlevel/event-sourcing/docs/pages/projection.md

 ### New

-A projection gets the status new if there is a projector with an unknown projection id.
+A projection gets the status new if there is a projector with an unknown `projection id`.
 This can happen when either a new projector has been added, the version has changed or the projection has been manually deleted from the projection store.